 - Requires continuous use to keep grass growing.

-- Dangerous for health of humans and animals.
+- Dangerous for the health of humans and animals.

 - If weed control is included, there’s no weeding required.